huang-pan/databricks-data-science-2026/README.md

 What a difference 10 years makes!

-10 years ago (2016) - this Spark-based data science assignment took me 1 month to complete: https://github.com/huang-pan/shift
+10 years ago (2016) - this Spark-based data science assignment took me 1 month to complete (pre-AI, hand-coded): https://github.com/huang-pan/shift

 Now in 2026, you can use an AI coding assistant to do something better / more comprehensive in a much shorter time.
 For example, the below (similar) data science notebook was created using Databricks Genie Code in half a day: